heiskr/u/README.md

 1. Foundation
 --------------------------------------------------------------------------------

-Garden may be a programming language.
+Grove may be a programming language.
 Or not.
-This document describes what Garden is, but does not describe what Garden is not.
-Garden may be implemented in whatever way you might dream.
-Anywhere you want Garden to be, make it.
+This document describes what Grove is, but does not describe what Grove is not.
+Grove may be implemented in whatever way you might dream.
+Anywhere you want Grove to be, make it.

 TODO update test cases to match section numbers

-TODO Change name

 ### 1.1 Principles